Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

  ### Colours Chosen

  The colors chosen ad mainly dark and eyecatching thanks to the background chosen.
-Here is the palette: <br>
+Here is the palette:

  ![Color Palette](assets/images/colors-palette.png)

  ### Typography